nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-28-tfs-integration-tools-issue-unable-to-resolve-conflict-as-access-to-the-path-is-denied/index.md

 resourceType: blog
 slug: tfs-integration-tools-issue-unable-to-resolve-conflict-as-access-to-the-path-is-denied
 aliases:
   - /blog/tfs-integration-tools-issue-unable-to-resolve-conflict-as-access-to-the-path-is-denied
 tags:
   - puzzles
   - tfs
   - tfs-integration-platform
 categories:
   - problems-and-puzzles
-coverImage: metro-problem-icon-4-4.png
+preview: metro-problem-icon-4-4.png
 ---

 If you change the WorkSpaceRoot in “C:Program Files (x86)Microsoft Team Foundation Server Integration ToolsMigrationToolServers.config” you may get an access to path is denied when manually resolving conflicts as per [TFS Integration Tools – Issue: TF10141 No Files checked in as a result of a TFS check-in failure](http://blog.hinshelwood.com/tfs-integration-tools-issue-tf10141-no-files-checked-in-as-a-result-of-a-tfs-check-in-failure/).